robweber/omni-epd/README.md

 __Inky__

 Inky makes things pretty easy with a one-line installer.
 This makes the necessary OS level changes and pulls in the [Inky library](https://github.com/pimoroni/inky/).
+Using the `inky.auto` device type uses Inky library's auto detect method and is the most surefire way of loading the proper driver.

 ```
 curl https://get.pimoroni.com/inky | bash